jrking365/developer-values/code/DO_DONT.md

 ## Do NOT use improper or unclear name for services

-## Do not write functions which's body is too long
+## Do NOT write functions which's body is too long

 Ideally, a function body should not exceed 15 lines, for readability and 600 characters, for optimization (V8 preferences) Please refer to [Code Readability Tricks](./CODE_READABILITY_TRICKS.md) for examples.

 ## Do NOT leave dead code in the project

+Less code to read means easier maintainability.

 ## Do NOT use JSDoc in your code